RealVulnerabilityEdu/webvulmap/README.md

-# webvulmap
+# Mapping Security Vulnerability between Computer Science Body of Knowledge

+## Computer Science Body of Knowledge

+ACM/IEEE-CS defines the Computer Science Body of Knowledge in its Computer Science curriculum guideline.
+The guideline exists as a PDF file.
+To facilitate the development of a software application for the mapping, we convert the body of knowledge to JSON objects.

+## Mapping Web App
-This is a web application maps between software security topics (CWEs and CVEs) and CS curriculum topics.
+The web application maps between software security topics (CWEs and CVEs) and CS curriculum topics.
 It serves two main goals:

 1. it allows instructors or learners understand what prerequisite material is